 Finishing session, using the Volta, Seitiro and Prime

-In terms of touch the Senda Volta is little bit harder than the Seitero and Prime, both which have a “spongy” feeling.
+Test 3: Touch In terms of touch the Senda Volta is a little bit harder than the Seitero and Prime, both which have a “spongy” feeling.
 The top-of-the-line Japanese synthetic leather used in the Volta resembles more the older Match balls used in the late 90’s, compared to the newer synthetic materials developed by Nike and Adidas.